School Programs: 3rd Grade

 Soil City (meets standard 3.L.2.4): Explore the world of ants, earthworms, pillbugs and other soil dwellers.
 Students examine basic soil properties throughout the garden and discover how soil supports the growth and survival of living things.

-Plant Power (meets standard 3.L.2): Take a trip through the life cycle of a plant and learn the different plant structures and how they work to help the plant grow and thrive.
+Plant Power (meets standard 3.L.2): Take a trip through the life cycle of a plant.
+Learn about the different parts of plants and how they work to help plants thrive in our “museum of plants.”

 Discovery Garden: Introduce students to agriculture and sustainable gardening.
-What’s the difference between a fruit and a vegetable?
 What parts of plants do we eat?
-See bees, chickens, an orchard, vegetables and fruits, a historic tobacco barn and more.
+What’s the difference between a fruit and vegetable?
+See bee hives, chickens, an orchard, vegetables and fruits, a historic tobacco barn and more.

-Math in the Gardens: Measure, multiply or map your way through the garden.
-Learn about the different kinds of math that garden staff members use every day and solve your own garden math problem.
-Program content will be adjusted to match appropriate grade level standards.
+Math in the Gardens: Measure, multiply and map your way through the garden.
+Learn about the different kinds of math our garden staff use to create and maintain our beautiful garden, and solve your own garden math problems.
+Program content is adjusted to match appropriate grade-level standards.